KungRaseri/sofi-assignment/README.md

 3. Navigate to the Windows option
 4. Select Test Explorer
   * The tests should show up in this window
+5. Right-click on a test or multiple and click Run Selected Tests

 # Running the tests with 'dotnet test'
 1. Open a command line (preferrably with Administrator)